Volatility arbitrage: Forecast volatility

 To engage in volatility arbitrage, a trader must first forecast the underlying's future realized volatility.
 This is typically done by computing the historical daily returns for the underlying for a given past sample such as 252 days (the typical number of trading days in a year for the US stock market).
 The trader may also use other factors, such as whether the period was unusually volatile, or if there are going to be unusual events in the near future, to adjust his forecast.
 For instance, if the current 252-day volatility for the returns on a stock is computed to be 15%, but it is known that an important patent dispute will likely be settled in the next year and will affect the stock, the trader may decide that the appropriate forecast volatility for the stock is 18%.

+In practice, many traders and researchers use realized variance computed from high-frequency intraday returns rather than daily close-to-close data, as this provides a more precise estimate of actual volatility.
+A variety of econometric, machine learning, and deep learning models have been developed to produce such forecasts, as surveyed by Leushuis and Petkov (2026).

 Market (implied) volatility

 As described in option valuation techniques, there are a number of factors that are used to determine the theoretical value of an option.
 However, in practice, the only two inputs to the model that change during the day are the price of the underlying and the volatility.
 Therefore, the theoretical price of an option can be expressed as: